a-synchronous/rubico/README.md

 } = rubico
 ```

-With async-enabled, or [a]synchronous, functional programming, functions provided to the rubico operators may be asynchronous and return a Promise.
-Any promises in argument position are also resolved before continuing with the operation.
+With [A]synchronous Functional Programming, any function may be asynchronous and return a promise.
+All promises are resolved for their values before continuing with the operation.

 ```javascript [playground]
 const helloPromise = Promise.resolve('hello')